Flutter-Buddies/README/README.md

 4. Learn about Flutter and all it offers.
 5. Stay motivated and keep others motivated.

+#### Group Projects
+Group projects are open source projects that anyone can contribute, but mainly are headed by the small meetup groups.
+This gives you something fun to do with other devs and teaches you how to participate in a group project.
+Be ambitious, build something great, have fun and work with other devs.

+* #group-projects - Here you can propose a new project or discuss which group project you'd like to join.
+* #github-names - Put your name here to get added to the [Flutter Buddies Github Org](https://github.com/Flutter-Buddies) where our projects reside.
+* Group Project Voice chats are available for discussing a project you are working on.

 #### Flutter Talks (new)
 Flutter talks are regularly scheduled one or few to many ~educational/entertaining~ edutainment talks driven by the community volunteers.
 Learn about things like state management, IDEs, project architecture, interesting widgets and packages, and anything that someone wants to share.